VCTLabs/vct-edgerouter-bsp-platform/README.rst

   $ PATH=${PATH}:~/bin
   $ mkdir beagleboard-bsp
   $ cd beagleboard-bsp
-  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b fido
+  $ repo init -u https://github.com/VCTLabs/vct-beagleboard-bsp-platform -b oe-fido
   $ repo sync

 At the end of the commands you have every metadata you need to start work with.

 To start a simple image build::

-  $ cd bsp/poky
+  $ cd oe-core
   $ source ./oe-init-build-env build-dir  # you choose name of build-dir
   $ ${EDITOR} conf/local.conf             # set MACHINE to beaglebone
   $ bitbake core-image-minimal

 You can use any directory (build-dir above) to host your build.
-The above commands will build an image for beaglebone using the core yocto BSP machine config and the default yocto-linux kernel.
-You can replace the default BSP config with either meta-ti or the meta-beagleboard BSP.
-This will provide a more optimal set of defaults for kernel and bootloader, as well as a bigger selection of kernels and TI support tools.
+The above commands will build an image for beaglebone using the oe-core and either meta-ti BSP machine config or meta-beagleboard BSP (plus meta-ti deps).
+Edit bblayers.conf to select the BSP dir, either meta-ti or meta-beagleboard/common-bsp.

+.. note:: Use both for meta-beagleboard, or remove meta-beagleboard and leave meta-ti.

-The main source code is checked out in the bsp dir above, and the build dir will default to bsp/poky/build-dir unless you choose a different path above.
+The main source code is checked out in the bsp dir above, and the build dir will default to oe-core/build-dir unless you choose a different path above.

 See the default.xml file for repo and branch details.